Pennsylvania Nursing Home Abuse Lawyer

 $6.5 Million Traumatic Brain Injury

-How Often Does Nursing Home Abuse Occur?
+How Often Does Elder Abuse Occur?

 According to the National Council on Aging, one in ten Americans over the age of 60 has experienced some form of elder abuse.
-The true number of nursing home abuse cases that take place each year is difficult to pinpoint because it is estimated that only one in 24 cases are reported.
+The true number of nursing home abuse cases that take place each year is difficult to pinpoint because it is estimated that only one in 24 cases is reported.
 Not all of these instances take place at a nursing home, but elder abuse and neglect at long-term elder care facilities are far too common.

 Government oversight reveals widespread issues in Pennsylvania’s nursing homes.
 A 2022 federal investigation of just 20 facilities uncovered 586 violations, including life safety deficiencies and issues with infection control.

 Pennsylvania state inspectors conduct hundreds of investigations monthly.
 In January 2022 alone, they completed 497 inspections across 340 nursing homes, with 390 of these being complaint investigations, where families or staff reported suspected problems.
+However, a 2023 report by the U.S. Senate Special Committee on Aging revealed that nearly one-third of nursing homes nationwide were behind on their required annual inspections, and roughly one in nine had gone two years or more without one.

 The state regularly issues significant financial penalties for violations, reflecting ongoing patterns of substandard care throughout Pennsylvania’s long-term care system.
+U.S. nursing homes received nearly 95,000 health citations in 2023, highlighting how widespread compliance problems have become across the industry.

 The Root Cause: Many facilities report staff turnover rates exceeding 50%, with some as high as 90%.
 This chronic understaffing crisis directly contributes to neglect and abuse, as overworked and under-trained staff struggle to provide adequate care.
+A 2024 report from the American Health Care Association found that 99% of nursing homes currently have open staff positions, and 72% are still operating below pre-pandemic workforce levels.
+Recruiting remains an uphill battle, with 94% of facilities struggling to find new hires and 67% citing a lack of qualified or interested candidates as a major barrier to maintaining safe standards of care.

 Elder abuse in Pennsylvania nursing homes takes several distinct forms, each with serious consequences for residents’ health and well-being: